Why did you decide to pursue a graduate degree?

-UBC’s Neuroscience program not only ranks amongst the top 35 in the world and within the top 3 in Canada but is also home to numerous world-class faculty researchers.
-Having the opportunity to connect, learn and be taught by them is an incredible privilege.
+UBC’s Neuroscience program not only consistently ranks within the top of Canada and globally, but is also home to numerous world-class faculty researchers.
+Having the opportunity to connect, learn, and be taught by them is an incredible privilege.

 What was the best surprise about UBC or life in Vancouver?

 The campus and city are every bit as breathtaking and beautiful as the pictures on the internet show.
 Even if you do not have time to explore Vancouver, there are plenty of gardens and museums to explore on campus – the Rose Garden, Museum of Anthropology and Nitobe Memorial garden to name a few.

 What aspects of your life or career before now have best prepared you for your UBC graduate program?

 During my undergraduate degree, I volunteered and worked in various labs where I was able to learn many basic laboratory skills such as cell culture, DNA preparation and site-directed mutagenesis which I use even today during my graduate degree.
 As well, staying actively involved in both the university and the local community through a number of different volunteer positions and societies have also helped develop my communication and organizational skills as well as connected me with opportunities to explore my research interests.

 What do you like to do for fun or relaxation?

 I have always enjoyed working with my hands either through drawing, painting, or playing the piano.